-(Most apps in the "gift" category are Christmas-themed, but that doesn't mean you can't use them for any holiday or occasion.)
+Most apps in the "gift" category are Christmas-themed, but that doesn't mean you can't use them for any holiday you happen to celebrate.

 Santa’s Bag – Christmas Gift List simplifies the process of managing your gift recipients, shopping, and budget lists.
 Quickly create gift profiles by selecting recipients from your phone's contacts or Facebook profile.
 You can save each recipient's favorite store and clothing size.
 And if simply checking an item off your to-do list isn’t specific enough, you can track the status of each gift: what you've bought, wrapped, and given.
 To ensure your gifts stay a surprise, you can password-protect the app.
 For iOS.

 Christmas Gift List also lets you track gift ideas and budgets while password-protecting your plans.
 Add gift recipients, and set a budget per person or gift.
 If you’re giving abroad, this app supports multiple currencies.
-This app proves that by letting you share your lists via email, social media or Evernote.
-And at the end of the year you can archive your gift lists and start fresh.
+And it lets you share your lists via e-mail, social media, or thorugh the ever-handy Evernote.
+At the end of the year, you can archive your gift lists and start fresh.
 For Android.

 For more tips and lots of deals, visit our guide to holiday shopping.

-Discount Calculator (by ChuChu Train Productions) and Discount Calculator (by InfoLife, LLC.) are the apps you’ll be grateful for during your in-store shopping spree.
-Instead of guesstimating how much that Ninja Master Prep blender will cost you—plus tax, but after taking that extra 10 percent off at check-out—these calculators will do the math for you.
+Finance helpers Keep track of your spending and expenses with the help of these apps.
+Discount Calculator (by InfoLife, LLC.) and Discount Calculator (by ChuChu Train Productions) can really help during your in-store shopping spree.
+Instead of guesstimating how much a product will cost you—plus tax, but after taking that extra 10 percent off at check-out—these calculators do the math for you.
 Create a shopping list and input all of the prices to learn the exact dollar amount you’ll be spending.
-For iOS and Android, respectively.
+For Android and iOS, respectively.
+Mobile banking apps come in handy when you need to access your account on the go.
+Available from most major banks, they let you check your balance and also transfer funds, deposit checks, and pay bills with the tap of a finger.
+Ask your bank whether its app is supported by your mobile platform.

 - Personal Finance - Lifestyle